What is Specialist Dentistry?

 For example, you may need to have a tooth or two removed so that there is enough space for your remaining teeth to be coaxed into a straight line.
 Or your canine teeth might need to be surgically exposed, in order to allow better access for attaching braces.

-Whatever your orthodontic needs may be, you can count on the specialist dentistry team at Pembroke Dental Dublin to help you maintain optimum oral health.
+Whatever your orthodontic needs may be, you can count on the specialist dentistry team at Pembroke Dental Ballsbridge to help you maintain optimum oral health.

 Specialist Dentistry in Dublin D4—Ready to Give it a Try?

-There’s no need for referrals to another specialist when you visit Pembroke Dental.
+There’s no need for referrals to another specialist when you visit Pembroke Dental Ballsbridge.
 Keep your dental treatment centred under one roof, by choosing the most comprehensive specialist dentistry and oral surgery in Ballsbridge.

 Call today to book an appointment with our team.